Hans Fischer Fellowship

 - Please submit the following application documents:

-- a statement of purpose jointly signed by the candidate and the hosting professor, describing how the Fellowship would contribute to the innovation of the scientific or technological environment at TUM, and the specific goals to be achieved.
+- a statement of purpose (no more than 5-10 pages) jointly signed by the candidate and the hosting professor, describing how the Fellowship would contribute to the innovation of the scientific or technological environment at TUM, and the specific goals to be achieved.
 The statement of purpose should also include the following elements:

 - a budget plan,